-Within the session entitled “The lung pathologist in the Covid-19 pandemic,” speakers detailed how the pandemic has affected patients, diagnosis and clinical trials, yet also highlighted the changes pathologists had noted and detailed in lung characteristics as the pandemic progressed.
-This, said speakers, contributed to a better understanding of Covid-19 and helped shape the response.
+Within ‘The lung pathologist in the Covid-19 pandemic’ session, speakers detailed how the pandemic has affected patients, diagnosis and clinical trials, yet also highlighted the changes pathologists had noted and detailed in lung characteristics as the pandemic progressed.
+This, they said, contributed to a better understanding of Covid-19 and helped to shape the response.

-Professor Paul Hofman from the Laboratory of Clinical and Experimental Pathology at the Louis Pasteur Hospital in Nice, France, examined the reasons for the decrease in management of lung cancer patients, and the consequences of the Covid-19 pandemic for thoracic pathology laboratories in Europe.
-In his presentation, “Lung cancer in the Covid-19 pandemic”, he said patients with lung cancer avoided hospitals because they feared being infected with SARS-CoV-2, and how that would affect their condition.
+In this presentation, Professor Paul Hofman – who had examined the reasons for the decrease in management of lung cancer patients, and consequences of the Covid-19 pandemic for thoracic pathology laboratories in Europe – said patients with lung cancer avoided hospitals because they feared being infected with SARS-CoV-2, and how it would affect their condition.

-Care of lung cancer patients was also delayed by when appointments and treatment programmes were cancelled.
-“Lung cancer patients were not treated adequately due to extensive devotion of many physicians to Covid-19 patients,” added Professor Hofman.
-“Staff members from pathology laboratories were reoriented to work in emergency clinical departments to take part in different activities against Covid-19.”
+Care of lung cancer patients was also delayed when appointments and treatment programmes were cancelled.
+‘These patients were not treated adequately due to extensive devotion of many physicians to Covid-19 patients,’ Hofman pointed out.
+‘Staff members from pathology laboratories were reoriented to work in emergency clinical departments to take part in different activities against Covid-19.’
 This resulted in a decrease in molecular analysis in lung cancer during the different waves of the pandemic, particularly in the molecular pathology analyses for genomic alteration assessment in lung cancer.

-Because of issues of biosafety measures and biospecimen handling, there was a decrease of specimens for diagnosis, and fewer collected samples also disrupted translational and basic non-Covid-19 research.
+Issues of biosafety measures and biospecimen handling resulted in a decrease of specimens for diagnosis, and fewer collected samples also disrupted translational and basic non-Covid-19 research.
 A shortage of personnel also impaired routine work and research.
-However, on the positive side, there was a contribution to research on Covid-19 pathogenesis/pathology and a better understanding of the disease.
+However, on the plus side there was a contribution to research on Covid-19 pathogenesis/pathology and a better understanding of the disease.